rajviishah/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis

-This repository contains EDA of various datasets.
+This repository contains the EDA of various datasets.